 Staff from the UBC Career Centre will conduct site visits midway through the summer term (June/July).
 Site visits offer a chance for students and supervisors to reflect on and share how their experience has been going, particularly in the areas of learning, challenge, and growth.
 Site visits are consistently cited by students as a powerful tool for them to articulate their learning experiences and transferable skills.
 We will contact you directly if you have been selected for a site visit.

-Students and faculty supervisors will be asked to complete an evaluation of their experience in August, which will be initiated by the UBC Career Centre.
+Students and faculty supervisors will be asked to complete a survey of their experience in August, which will be initiated by the UBC Career Centre.
+All responses are carefully reviewed to help us make program improvements.

 The UBC Career Centre will arrange to transfer $6,000 (per student) to Faculty/School accounts at the end of the work placement (September/October).
 These funds will be transferred to the Worktag that is used to pay the student’s salary in Workday.